vttale/nsec5/draft-vcelak-nsec5.md

 not affect the ability of a server to prove insecure delegations.
 The Opt-Out MAY be part of the zone-signing tool configuration.

+## Precomputing Closest Provable Encloser Proofs

+The worst-case scenario when answering a negative query with NSEC5 requires authoratitive nameserver to respond with two NSEC5PROOF RRs and two NSEC5 RRs.
+Per {{nsec5_proofs}}, one pair of NSEC5PROOF and NSEC5 RRs corresponds to the closest provable encloser, and the other pair corresponds to the next closer name.
+The NSEC5PROOF corresponding to the next closer MUST be computed on-the-fly by the authoratitive nameserver when responding to the query.
+However, NSEC5PROOF corresponding to the closest provable encloser SHOULD be precomputed and stored as part of zone signing.

+The following steps describe one possible method to properly precompute NSEC5PROOF corresponding to the closest provable encloser.
+This is not the only such existing method.

+1. For each unique original domain name in the zone and each empty non-terminal, add an NSEC5PROOF RR.
+If Opt-Out is used, owner names of unsigned delegations MAY be excluded.

+    1. The Owner Name Hash is the NSEC5 proof for the domain name encoded in Base32hex without padding.

+    2. The Key Tag field is the key tag corresponding to the public NSEC5 key.

+Precomputing that NSEC5PROOF halves the number of online cryptographic computations required when responding to a negative query.
+This drastically reduces query processing time while slightly increasing the used storage space at the authoritative.
+It should be noted that the precomputed NSEC5PROOF values do not need be part of the zone explicitly and can be stored in an additional data structure.

 ## Zone Serving

 This specification modifies DNSSEC-enabled DNS responses generated by